arainwong/Uncertainty-Control/README.md

 Semester Thesis

 ## Introduction

-- Case 0, baseline
+### >Case I<
-- Case 1, require no sensor, only based on the estimation of accleration of baseline case
+- 1 -> Scenario 1, require no sensor
-- Case 2, require weight sensor, g sensor used as default
+- 2 -> Scenario 2, require weight sensor, g sensor used as default
-- Case 3, require angle and weight sensors, g sensor used as default
+- 3 -> Scenario 3, require angle and weight sensors, g sensor used as default
-- Case 4, require angle, weight and friction sensors, g sensor used as default
+- 4 -> Scenario 4, require angle, weight and friction sensors, g sensor used as default

+### >Case II<
-- Case 5, have its own control goal based on reference parameter
+- 5 -> Case II (FB), Feedback control, have its own control goal based on reference parameter

+### >Case III<
-- Case 6, case 2 + case 3 == Feedforward + Feedback
+- 6 -> Case III (FF + FB), Feedforward + Feedback

+### >Case IV< | additional setting, e.g. Case I Scenario 3 Configuration
+- 7 -> Case IV, Minimum energy consumption strategy

 ## How to use the project?
 - If one want to change the control type after used some cases, just simply set `u=0` and rerun the `model.slx` and `DataAnalysis.m` script, after that rechoose the control type in `DataEstimationAndConstraints.m`.

-- Case 1, 2, 3, 4
+- 1, 2, 3, 4
     - DataSampling.m                    -> config parameters
     - model.slx                         -> run the model
     - DataAnalysis.m                    -> refine and visulize data